jobovy/sphinx-astrorefs/README.md

 ## Changelog

+* **2024/10/21**: Version 0.11: Fixed the use of a deprecated Sphinx function to maintain compatibility with the latest versions of Sphinx.
 * **2023/07/23**: Version 0.10: Fix small issue introduced in version 0.9 with how book titles were formatted.
 Also remove printing ISBN for books.
 * **2023/07/23**: Version 0.9: Perform better formatting of book, proceedings, and PhD thesis references that is also more consistent with how articles are formatted.
 * **2022/07/06**: Version 0.8: Pin ``sphinxcontrib.bibtex`` version to 2.1.4, because this code doesn't work for more recent versions (yet).
 Also allow the ``arxiv.org`` part of the arXiv URL to be changed through the ``astrorefs_arxiv_url`` configuration parameter.